Kong/docs.konghq.com/app/studio/1.0.x/index.md

 ---

 Kong Studio's base Insomnia Designer enables spec-first development for all REST and GraphQL services.
-Leveraging Insomnia Designer, organizations can accelerate design and test workflows via automated testing, direct Git sync, and inspection of all response types.
+By leveraging Insomnia Designer, organizations can accelerate design and test workflows via automated testing, direct Git sync, and inspection of all response types.
 Teams of all sizes can use Kong Studio to increase development velocity, reduce deployment risk, and increase collaboration.